Wake Forest acceptance rate – General introduction

 Are Wake Forest acceptance rates the lowest in North Carolina?
 Not by the slightest.
 North Carolina is home to many other academically rigorous and prestigious schools.
 These include Elon, UNC Chapel Hill, and Duke.

-If you want to add another competitive school to your list, UNC Chapel Hill is a great option, with an even more selective acceptance rate than the Wake Forest acceptance rate: 19%.
+If you want to add another competitive school to your list, UNC Chapel Hill is a great option, with a similar acceptance rate to the Wake Forest acceptance rate: 19%.
 Unlike Wake Forest, UNC Chapel Hill’s undergraduate population is 10,000.
 So, if you’re looking for the selectivity of Wake Forest but aren’t satisfied with a smaller student body, UNC Chapel Hill could be a good college to swap in.
-And if you’re searching for Ivy-like prestige in North Carolina, try Duke: it has an acceptance rate of 8%, comparable to the acceptance rate for Cornell.
+And if you’re searching for Ivy-like prestige in North Carolina, try Duke: it has an acceptance rate of 6%, even lower than the acceptance rate for Cornell.

 Additional Wake Forest admissions statistics